Desmond (novel): Volume 2

-Letter 1 Geraldine to Miss Waverly/Fanny (Geraldine's younger sister): Geraldine is upset with her situation; she is particularly upset that she involved Desmond and now Desmond got hurt by engaging.
+Letter 1 Geraldine to Miss Waverly/Fanny (Geraldine's younger sister): Geraldine is upset with her situation; she is particularly upset that she involved Desmond and now Desmond was hurt by engaging.
 She complains about Mr. Verney (for not being home and being in Yorkshire), but she chastises herself for complaining.
 At the end, she asks for information on Josephine (although she does not admit it, Geraldine is kind of jealous).

 Letter 2 William Carmicheal to Geraldine: William Carmicheal, the doctor of Desmond, explained what happened to Geraldine: Desmond tried to stop Waverly from marrying this woman who he had an affair with, was forced into a duel with the woman's brother, and shot in the shoulder and lower arm.
 Montefluri and Josephine came to take care of him, but Desmond asks the doctor to reach out to Geraldine to let her know he is OK.

 Letter 3 Bethel to Desmond: Bethel expresses concern over Desmond's health and he relays that Desmond's Uncle Danby blamed this misfortune on Demond's politics.
 Bethel also mentions that Fanny is upset over this duel but also enchanted with it (she romanticized it).
 Bethel ends the letter saying there is no good news regarding Mr. Verney (his situation is getting worse).

 Letter 4 Desmond to Bethel: Desmond thanks Bethel for offering to come and writes about how Mr. Venrey has taken more money and left Geraldine practically destitute (and she has no one to turn to).
 Desmond asks Bethel to pay off Verney's debts to save Geraldine (and her house).
 Desmond says he wishes he could do it but is crippled and is still in France.

 Letter 5 Bethel to Desmond: Bethel says he took care of Desmond's wishes very carefully (so no one would question propriety).
 Behel, on behalf of Desmond, also secretly pays off the family who Waverly engaged with.
 Bethel warns Desmond not to become too involved, yet he keeps telling Desmond about Geraldine's situation.
 Bethel takes a trip to visit Geraldine, and while there she reveals her concern for Desmond as well as her frustrations with her husband.
 Bethel feels badly and tries to comfort her, but then Mr. Verney and Lord Newminster come home drunk.
 Mr. Verney is incredibly rude to Geraldine (he ignores and insults her) and calls his children encumbrances.
 Bethel chastises him and asks why he got married if it is such a burden.
 Mr. Verney responds saying her beauty pulled him in and that he married out of convenience Mr. Verney and Lord Newminster prepare to leave again, but before they do Fanny comes.
 Fanny yells at them, and leaves to cry.
 Bethel follows her to comfort her.
 Bethel, in the letter, compliments Fanny (remarking on her strong character) and suggests Desmond marry her and not pursue Geraldine.